-To make this whole process available, visible and understandable, I collected all the imagery and research and put it together to create a documentation book.
-If you are interested in reading the book, please send me a request and I will provide you with the PDF.
+To make the research process available, visible and understandable, I collected all the imagery and research and put it together to create a documentation book.
+If you are interested in reading the book, please scroll down to the end of the page.

 May 2019 | Final Exhibition

 Impressions from my project presentation at the final exhibition of School of Art & Design, Prague College, Czech Republic.
 20 graduates presented their final design projects from the 23rd of May until the 25th of May.

 To make the project understandable and the process accessible for visitors, I showed some real life SCOBY, cellulose layers in the making, fruit and vegetable waste, dried cellulose samples and how they were made, the cellulose packaging, and the documentation book.